mc-datapacks/en/src/certified_datapacks/requirement.md

 # Requirement

-Datapack must satisfy these requirements to receive Certified Datapack title
+A datapack must satisfy these requirements to receive the Certified Datapack title:

 - Datapack must be portable, it must not be tied down to a specific save.
 - Datapack must follow all of **Tier 3** Conventions.